noodlecollie/v2mp/V2MP.md

 ## Memory Model

 The CPU addresses two separate memory segments: the read-only code segment (`CS`) and the read-write data segment (`DS`).
 The program counter's address **always** refers to the code segment, and instructions to read from or write to memory **always** refer to the data segment.
-This means that under this memory model, code cannot be executed from RAM, and data used for computation (other than literal operands packed into instructions) cannot be loaded from the code segment.
+This means that under this memory model, code cannot be executed from RAM, and data for use in general-purpose registers cannot be directly loaded from the code segment.
+Some instructions, however, do support packing numerical literals into their operand bits, and these can affect the values in general-purpose registers.

 ```
         CS                                          DS